 The directors are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the annual financial report, (but does not include the financial report and our auditor's report thereon).
+The other information comprises the information included in the Group's annual report for the year ended 31 December 2022, but does not include the financial report and the auditor's report thereon.